 5 Solid Money-Saving Tips For The Savvy Single Mom

-savvy single moms juggle it all-student loan debt, chidcare, household finances
+Savvy single moms juggle it all-student loan debt, chidcare, household finances, so you need all the money-saving tips you can find!

 If you’re like most single moms, you’re constantly on the lookout for ways to save money.
 After all, few endeavors in life are more difficult (or costly) than single-handedly captaining your own ship.